🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Stock splits occur when a company reduces its stock price by proportionately issuing more shares to shareholders at a reduced price.
 This process doesn’t affect the total value of an investment in the stock, but rather how the value is calculated.

-For some investors, a stock split may cause a split of existing shares resulting in fractional shares.
+For some investors, a stock split may cause a split of existing shares, resulting in fractional shares.
 For example, if an investor owns 11 shares of a company stock worth $30 and that company undergoes a two-for-three stock split, the 15 shares would increase to 22.5 but each share’s price would decrease from $30 to $20.
-In this scenario, the stock split results in the same total of $450 but generated a fractional share.
+In this scenario, the stock split results in the same total of $450 but generates a fractional share.

 Mergers or Acquisitions